MIDA offers the following assistance to investors:

-- PC1 form - for import duty exemption on machinery and equipment only for Agriculture Sector
+- PC1 - Import duty and/or sales tax exemption on machinery and equipment only for Agriculture Sector

-- PC2 form - for import duty exemption on raw materials and component
+- PC2 - Import duty and/or sales tax exemption on raw materials and component

-- PC2-1 - for import duty exemption on additional quantities of raw materials and components
+- PC2-1 - Import duty and/or sales tax exemption on raw materials and components for additional quantities

-- PC Service form - for import duty exemption on machinery, equipment and material for companies in selected services sub-sectors.
+- PC Services - Import duty and/or sales tax exemption on machinery, equipment and material for companies in selected services sectors as follows;

-The application will be processed, and a decision conveyed within four weeks from the date of complete information received.
+The decision shall be conveyed within 4 weeks from the date of complete information received.

-A company applying for the duty exemption for the first time should submit a copy of the following documents:
+A company applying for the exemption should submit a copy of the following documents:

-- Manufacturing Licences issued under the Industrial Coordination Act 1975 or Confirmation Letter for a company exempted from manufacturing licence under the Industrial Coordination Act 1975 from MIDA
+- Manufacturing Licence issued under the Industrial Coordination Act 1975 or Confirmation Letter for a company exempted from Manufacturing Licence under the Industrial Coordination Act 1975

 - Tax incentive approval under the Promotion of Investment Act, 1986 (PIA) or Income Tax Act, 1967 (if applicable)